charlietodd11/datafun-05-sql/README.md

 ## Create db_initialize_charlietodd.py file to obtain the data for the tables used in the SQL files inside the project folder.

+## Create db_operations_charlietodd.py which creates tables and inserts records from the sql folder.
+I also created it to create a log.txt file.
+A few bugs were worked out and now the .py file creates tables and populates data into them from csv files

 ## Specification
 '''